hyperledger/indy-hipe/text/0120-rich-schemas-common/README.md

 }
 'ver': <format version>                        # integer
 ```
-- `id` is a DID with a id-string being base58 representation of the SHA2-256 hash of the `content` field
+- `id` is a unique ID (for example a DID with a id-string being base58 representation of the SHA2-256 hash of the `content` field)
 - The `content` field here contains a Rich Schema object in JSON-LD format (see [0119: Rich Schema Objects](https://github.com/hyperledger/indy-hipe/tree/master/text/0119-rich-schemas)).
 It's passed and stored as-is.
 The `content` field must be serialized in the canonical form.
 The canonicalization scheme we recommend is the IETF draft